navipartner/docs/content/en/docs/restaurant/explanation/seating_layout/index.md

 ## Seating locations

 You can divide each restaurant into multiple areas in the **Seating Locations** administrative section.
-By default, one seating location is created in the system without the seats capacity.

 ![restaurant5](restaurant5.PNG)